 The 3 Stages of Periodontal Disease

-- Gums that bleed while you’re brushing
+- Ensure that you’re brushing and flossing long enough

-- Visit Dr. Milsap for a deep cleaning to remove hardened tartar.
+- Visit Dr. Milsap for a deep cleaning to remove hardened tartar